 What Is A Record Of Employment (ROE)?

-A Record of Employment, or ROE, is a document or form that outlines the employment history of a full-time permanent employee with your company.
-It includes wages, working hours, and length of employment - the basics of a worker's time with your business.
+In simple terms, a Record of Employment, or ROE, is a document or form that outlines the employment history of a full-time permanent employee with your company.
+It includes wages, working hours, and length of employment.

 As an employer, it is mandatory to issue an ROE each time one of your employees experiences an interruption of insurable earnings.
 It should be issued within a specific timeframe to both the affected employee and the government for Employment Insurance purposes or otherwise.

-You can create an ROE using paper forms or digitally.
-The latter is preferred by federal agencies like the Canada Revenue Agency (CRA) because it saves time and improves the quality and accuracy of your ROEs.
+You can create an ROE either by using paper forms or digitally, online.
+The latter is preferred by federal agencies like the Canada Revenue Agency (CRA).
+It also saves time and improves the quality and accuracy of your ROEs.

 If you want to use paper-based ROE forms, you’ll need to obtain blank ROE forms via mail order from the government.
 You will need to contact the Employer Contact Centre and provide your 15-character CRA payroll account number for identification purposes.
-The original copy of the form will be sent to the employee, the second copy to the government, and your business should retain the third copy.
+The original copy of the form will be sent to the employee, the second copy to the government, and the third should be retained for your personal records.

 What Are Insurable Earnings?